 - Use the End of Chapter (EOC) Questions as a topic grasp indicator – At the end of each chapter, the CFA curriculum has some questions for candidates to try out.
 These are usually slightly easier than exam questions, but nonetheless extremely useful to test your basic understanding of the material.
 Do them all, and more importantly record your score as a percentage, and jot that down in your study plan.
 That will be a useful indicator down the road to know which topics you’re strong or relatively weak in.

-- Learn from other candidates – Always good to check out what are the common patterns in past exams – the CFA Exam Insights book is good for this.
+- Learn from other candidates – Always good to check out what are the common patterns in past exams.
 The free Level I Commandments are pretty solid advice too.

 - Master your calculator – whether it is BA II Plus or HP12C, make sure by the time exam time comes you’re comfortable, fast yet accurate with it.
 It’s worth checking out the BA II Plus and HP12C calculator tips to ensure you don’t miss anything out.
 Also, always clear your work before you begin a new calculation for a question.